nioto/wink.js/index.md

 ---
-title: This will be used as the title-tag of the page head
+layout: index
 ---

-# This is a H1
+# This is a H1aaaaaaaa

 [the clickable text](http://xlson.com/)